VPeti1/FlexPkg/README.md

 A new way to install programs

 # How to install on Windows?
-## Install Python
-## Clone the repo
+## Download the installer.exe file from the 'wininstall' folder
+Warning!
+This file dosnt contain a signiture so defender might detect a false positive
-## Run main.py from your terminal
+## Run the file as an administrator
-You need to put a valid flex.pkg file insto the cloned repos folder

 # How to install on Linux?
 ## Download the installer.out